theworldasastage/hugo/content/post/impro/20180910-group-collaboration-is-hard.md

 When I ask friends to describe how they see improvisation they always tell me that _"it's the liberating activity of doing whatever you want on stage and make fun of it."_ If this were true, the Showstoppers' show would be a mess.

-When you go to an improv show, they may ask you for a suggestion, describe the ground rules, ask you to define some precise elements of the drama.
+When you go to an improv show, they may ask you for a suggestion, describe the ground rules, ask you to define some precise elements of the drama (the place, the characters jobs, their secret desires, etc.).
 It's because improvisers also know that creation and collaboration are only possible under constraints.
 In a business environment, maintaining the equilibrium between freedom and constraints is difficult but indispensable.

 > "The temptation to lead as a chess master, controlling each move of the organization, must give way to an approach as a gardener, enabling rather than directing.
 A gardening approach to leadership is anything but passive.
 The leader acts as an "Eyes-On, Hands-Off" enabler who creates and maintains an ecosystem in which the organization operates."
 >